-a) Financial Risk Management (continued)
+21. Financial Risk Management (continued)

-i.
-Financial Risk Exposures and Management (continued)
+(a) Financial Risk Management (continued)

 Liquidity risk

 The Group manages liquidity risk by maintaining adequate reserves, by continuously monitoring forecast and actual cash flows.

 Credit risk

 The maximum exposure to credit risk, excluding the value of any collateral or other security, at balance date to recognised financial assets, is the carrying amount, net of any provisions for impairment of those assets, as disclosed in the statement of financial position and notes to the financial statements.
 The directors obtained an independent expert's valuation report at year end which supports the recoverable amount of loan receivables.
 The recoverable amount exceeded the carrying value of the loans and hence no impairment loss was recognised.